catch-design/tech-lead-test/README.md

 ### 1. Solution

-1. Produce a high level arcitecture, this should include:
+1. Produce a high level architecture, this should include:
    - A basic diagram of of the system components
    - Write a few paragraphs explaining the architecture and technologies you would use to build the solution
-2. Provide a simple explaination of solution for a less technical audience such as project managers and the client
+2. Provide a simple explanation of solution for a less technical audience such as project managers and the client
-3. Identify any risks or initial threat modeling related to the solution
+3. Identify any risks or initial threat modelling related to the solution

 ### 2. Delivery Estimate / Timeline

 1. Produce a scope and high level estimate for development of Phase 1
-2. Produce a timeline for delivery
+2. Produce a time-line for delivery
 3. State any assumptions

 ### 3. Project Setup